spring-jdbc-crud/simplejdbcmapper/README.md

  private String productDescription // defaults to column product_description

  @CreatedOn
- private LocalDateTime createdTimestamp;  // defaults to column created_timestamp.
-Property type should be LocalDateTime
+ private LocalDateTime createdTimestamp;  // defaults to column name created_timestamp.
+                                          // If a Supplier is configured it will use the value from Supplier to populate this property.
+                                          // Make sure Supplier type and property type match

  @CreatedBy
  private String createdByUser;     // defaults to column created_by_user.
+                                   // If a Supplier is configured it will use the value from Supplier to populate this property.
-                                   // Property type should match return value of implementation of RecordOperatorResolver.
+                                   // Make sure Supplier type and property type match

  @UpdatedOn
- private LocalDateTime updatedAt;  // defaults to column updated_at.
-Property type should be LocalDateTime
+ private LocalDateTime updatedAt;  // defaults to column name updated_at.
+                                   // If a Supplier is configured it will use the value from Supplier to populate this property.
+                                   // Make sure Supplier type and property type match

  @Column(name="last_update_user")
  @UpdatedBy
  private String updatedBy;         // maps to column last_update_user.
+                                   // If a Supplier is configured it will use the value from Supplier to populate this property.
-                                   // Property type should match return value of implementation of RecordOperatorResolver.
+                                   // Make sure Supplier type and property type match

  @Version
  private Integer version;          // defaults to column version,